tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afrazchelsea/index.md

 ## why are you taking this challenge?

-I'll be completing my degree by May 2020.
+I'll be completing my engineering degree by May 2020.
 I need a job by June 2020.
 I want to learn new technologies, make a good network and grow in this field.